-Previewing the patch in this way loads into the RAM, as if it had been loaded from a bank on the unit, so you can use the keys to full demo the patch.
+Previewing the patch in this way loads into the RAM, as if it had been loaded from a bank on the unit, so you can use the keys to fully demo the patch.

-Multibanks can be expanded to view the two single patches that make up the multipatch:
+Multibanks can be expanded to view the two single patches that make up the multipath:

 The top of the browser can be expanded to allow you to search and filter patches: